Home | Articles | The Photographer’s Nightmare

 Photographers used to be justifiably concerned about losing their photos and negatives.
 The keen photographer’s solution was to buy a film cabinet to keep their precious media and photos dry from humidity.
 When people switched to digital photography, many of the practical headaches that were a part of the photographer’s life disappeared.

 Digital images do, however, still need to be protected, but in different ways to film stock.
 Photos are not safe from disaster when stored on computers.
-Disk malfunctions, viruses, or even theft are far more common than many digital photographer’s appreciate.
+Disk malfunctions, viruses, or even theft are far more common than many digital photographers appreciate.
 Although photography can bring a great deal of pleasure, losing all your photos in an instant is very upsetting.
 All those hours of capturing the perfect pose or landscape are lost forever when you least expect it, and in the case of the professional photographer, they will need to reschedule additional shoots, the time and efforts for which they will not be paid for.

 The Photographer’s Friend

-2BrightSparks Pte Ltd offers two versions of their backup and synchronization software which are perfect for amateur and professional photographers alike: SyncBack Freeware and SyncBackSE commercial software.
-With SyncBack and SyncBackSE, you will be able to create scheduled profiles so that your photos can automatically be backed up every day or every couple of weeks, depending on how often you transfer photos from your camera to your computer.
-You will be able to backup to external storage devices like USB memory sticks, external hard drives and CDs.
-It is also advisable to store these external storage devices at a separate location from your computer so that in the event of a fire or robbery, you will still have copies of your image files.
+2BrightSparks Pte Ltd offers three versions of their backup and synchronization software which are perfect for amateur and professional photographers alike: SyncBackFree and the commercial versions SyncBackPro and SyncBackSE.
+With SyncBack, you will be able to create scheduled profiles so that your photos can automatically be backed up every day or every couple of weeks, depending on how often you transfer photos from your camera to your computer.
+You will be able to backup to external storage devices like USB memory sticks, external hard drives and NAS drives.
+It is also advisable to store these external storage devices at a separate location from your computer so that in the event of a fire or robbery, you will still have copies of your image files, e.g. to the cloud using SyncBackPro.

-SyncBack offers basic yet effective backup and synchronization solutions for the individual who needs a software to simply backup their photos and other data files.
-SyncBackSE offers many additional features, which includes the ability to copy open/locked files (great for professional and serious amateur photographers), Fast Backup, Smart Synchronization, greater security, improved compression technology, and higher performance FTP, just to name a few.
+SyncBackSE offers many additional features, which includes the ability to copy open/locked files (great for professional and serious amateur photographers), Fast Backup, Intelligent Synchronization, greater security, improved compression technology, and higher performance FTP, just to name a few.

 Do yourself a favor and save yourself heartache.
 Backup your digital photos and image files today.